PointCloudLibrary/pcl/doc/tutorials/content/how_features_work.rst

  1. an entire point cloud dataset, given via **setInputCloud (PointCloudConstPtr &)** - **mandatory**

-    Any feature estimation class with attempt to estimate a feature at **every** point in the given input cloud.
+    Any feature estimation class will attempt to estimate a feature at **every** point in the given input cloud.

  2. a subset of a point cloud dataset, given via **setInputCloud (PointCloudConstPtr &)** and **setIndices (IndicesConstPtr &)** - **optional**